HeIIow2/music-downloader/README.md

 The most important reason is, that you need to pass in at least year, month and day.
 For every other values there are default values, that are indistinguishable from values that are directly passed in.
 But I need optional values.
 The ID3 standart allows default values.
 Additionally `datetime.datetime` is immutable, thus I can't inherint all the methods.
 Sorry.

-Anyways you can create those custom objects easily.
+Anyway you can create those custom objects easily.

 ```python
 from music_kraken import ID3Timestamp